Charlottesville & the University of Virginia

 For those who enjoy the outdoors, the nearby Blue Ridge Mountains and rivers provide easy access for hiking, fishing, camping, rafting and even skiing.
 There are a large number of golf courses available including a first-rate public course and the University of Virginia course, Birdwood, to which residents have access.
 The town and the University have an impressive number of tennis courts, as well.

 For those who wish to travel out of town for a day or two, Washington D.C. is just 2.5 hours away and offers an abundance of museums, exhibits, and other cultural opportunities.
 Other places to visit include Richmond (1 hour), Williamsburg (3 hours) and Virginia Beach (3.5 hours).
-Charlottesville airport has connections to many cities and the Amtrak station has daily rail service.
+Charlottesville airport has connections to many major cities and the Amtrak station has daily rail service.

 The University provides opportunities for cultural and intellectual stimulation, as well as sports and recreation.
 UVa hosts several film series, a University-Community orchestra and the Tuesday Evening Concert series which brings artists such as Pinchas Zuckerman, Joshua Bell and the Guarneri String Quartet to Charlottesville.

 Recreational opportunities include the aforementioned golf and tennis facilities as well as a number of gymnasiums and swimming pools.
-The University has just opened a massive new aquatic and fitness center.
+The University has recently opened a massive new aquatic and fitness center.
 The University of Virginia is also a national powerhouse in several sports including football, men and women's basketball, soccer, and lacrosse.
 Season tickets for football at a reduced rate are available to housestaff.

 A collection of student shops, bookstores, and night spots, the Corner is the center of student life at The University of Virginia.
 Downtown Charlottesville is the legal and financial hub of the community.
 A brick pedestrian mall extends for several blocks along Main Street through the heart of the historic downtown district.